MAGALA-RICHARD/apsimNGpy/README.rst

     # in this node we have a script named the Simple Rotation,we want to change the rotation to maybe Maize, Wheat or
     something else
-    rotation  = {'Name': "Simple Rotation", "Crops": 'Maize, Wheat, Soybean' # the crops must be seperated my commas apsim.update_multiple_management_decisions([rotation], simulations=apsim.extract_simulation_name, reload=True)
+    rotation  = {'Name': "Simple Rotation", "Crops": 'Maize, Wheat, Soybean'}, # the crops must be seperated my commas apsim.update_mgt(management = rotation, reload=True)
-    # now you cans see we passed rotation as a list.
-That means you can add other scripts as much as you all  to be
+    # now you cans see we passed rotation as aturple.
+That means you can add other scripts as your needs suggest.
+They will all be changed at the
-    changed at the same time
+    same time

 Populating the APSIM model with new weather data
 *********************************************************************************